Aptivi/NitrocidKS/DocGen/wiki/development/Custom-splash-guide.md

 ```
 8. Right-click on the solution and press Build.
 9. Copy the output `.dll` file to KSSplashes directory in your profile folder (`/home/<user>/` in Linux, and `Users\<user>\` in Windows)
-10. Run your Kernel Simulator you've just referenced to in your project, and set it to display your splash using the `settings` command.
+10. Run your Nitrocid KS you've just referenced to in your project, and set it to display your splash using the `settings` command.
 Be sure to reboot the kernel.

 ## Optional Stuff